carvel-dev/carvel/site/content/blog/identify-ghost-diff-during-kc-reconcile.md

 Succeeded
 ```
 After the Package is deployed successfully, let's see what the initial configuration of the resources looks like.
-We can get that by describing App(link to the app section) linked to the Package.
+We can get that by describing [App](https://carvel.dev/kapp-controller/docs/v0.34.0/app-overview/#app) linked to the Package.
 Similar to configmap, the package creates `App` with the same name as its name.
 As the output is long, I have added only a small snippet.

 ```bash
 $ kubectl describe app pkg-demo